 - Of the elephants in the room…. where is discussion and pathfinding for 2019 Zero Carbon non-domestic new-build?
 It seems that more half our 2050 non-domestic buildings have yet to be built!

 And the good news stories – did we notice?
-The cost of delivering zero carbon new homes falls by almost 90%.
+The cost of delivering zero carbon new homes falls by almost 90% over the last 10 years.
 This is what happens when industry accepts the challenge of taking on very ambitious policy targets, develops solutions with its supply chains, institutes pathfinder projects and collaborates for the common good.
 We can do it, so why not more of this so we can get our construction industry better positioned for society’s future needs.Extract from article by Chris Twinn in CIBSE Journal Apr 14